webaverse/app/README.md

 npm run prod
 ```

-Once the server has started up, you can visit: https://local.webaverse.com:3000
+Once the server has started up, you can visit `https://local.webaverse.com:3000` in development or `https://local.webaverse.com` in production.

 ## Let's build it together!